DPDK/dpdk/doc/guides/sample_app_ug/ip_reassembly.rst

 *   --flowttl=TTL[(s|ms)]: determines maximum Time To Live for fragmented packet.
-    If all fragments of the packet wouldn't appear within given time-out, then they are consirdered as invalid and will be dropped.
+    If all fragments of the packet wouldn't appear within given time-out, then they are considered as invalid and will be dropped.
     Valid range is 1ms - 3600s.
 Default value: 1s.

 To run the example in linuxapp environment with 2 lcores (2,4) over 2 ports(0,2) with 1 RX queue per lcore: